gabrielganzer/DLX-Microprocessor/README.md

 ## PROJECT DESCRIPTION

-This project consisted on developing a small DLX(DELUXE) processor from RTL design using ModelSim, synthesis and optimization with Synopsys Design Vision, down to the physical design using Cadence.
+This project consisted of developing a small DLX(DELUXE) processor from RTL design using ModelSim, synthesis&optimization with Synopsys Design Vision, down to the physical design using Cadence.
 The DLX is a fully pipelined RISC processor based on the Harvard Architecture, i.e., it relies on two different memories for instructions and data, allowing simultaneous instruction-fetching and data transactions.

 The features implemented are listed bellow: